ayesha-arbi/ayesha-arbi/README.md

 ## 🧠 About Me

-> *I don't just write code — I build products that solve real problems.*
+> I build products that solve real problems.*

 - 🎓 **Software Engineering** student with **1–2 years** of hands-on development experience
 - 🌍 Based in **Pakistan** — building for a global audience